webstarly/civiclens-starter-kit/README.md

 # LiteracyForge Starter Kit

 Welcome to the **LiteracyForge Starter Kit** 🎉
-This kit will help you participate in the LiteracyForge challenge on the **Lunor Quest** platform.
+This kit will help you participate in the [LiteracyForge quest](https://app.lunor.quest/challenge/1000038) on the **Lunor Quest** platform.

 In this challenge, you will: